 EXPECTING PARENTS: 7 Best All-Inclusive Resorts for Couples on a Babymoon

 With adjoining room options, suites, and even on-property multi-bedroom homes, it’s easy to find accommodations to suit your party size.
 Traveling without kids?
 Consider a stay at the neighboring The Lodge at Woodloch.
 More upscale than its sister property (with prices to match), the lodge is well-known for its spa treatments, heavenly soaking pools, and outdoor hot tub.

 Highland, New York

-The all-inclusive Rocking Horse Ranch Resort dude ranch (just 30 minutes from another resort on this list, Mohonk Mountain House) offers a full roster of varied activities each season, from ice skating and snow tubing in the winter vacation season to banana boat rides and super bungee jumping in the summer.
+The all-inclusive Rocking Horse Ranch Resort dude ranch (just 30 minutes from another resort on this list, Mohonk Mountain House) offers a full roster of varied activities each season, from ice skating and snow tubing in the winter vacation season to banana boat rides, hiking trails, and super bungee jumping in the summer.
 There’s also an indoor water park and outdoor pools with waterslides.